bf-enterprise-solutions/ed.bf/README.md

 `ed` is notorious for being the most user-hostile text editor.
 It was initially implemented in assembly.
 Brainfuck is notorious for being one of the most programmer-hostile programming languages.
 It is extremely close to assembly.
 Feels like a perfect match for one get the feel of the legendary programmer existence, doesn't it?

-`bfed` is an incomplete, buggy and (potentially) Turing-complete re-implementation of UNIX ed in Brainfuck.
+`ed.bf` is an incomplete, buggy and (potentially) Turing-complete re-implementation of UNIX ed in Brainfuck.
 It is *already* non-standard in where I feel it necessary.

 The Memory layout (see below) it has allows for terrible hacks and more efficient text editing if you understand it.
 I will *never* fix the memory layout being overrestrictive/hackable.
 Enjoy.